cthulhustig/autojimmy/README.md

 ## Common Issues

+### Windows: Microsoft Defender SmartScreen prevents the installer from running
+This happens because the installer executable isn't digitally signed so Windows doesn't know who created it.
+Auto-Jimmy is just a passion project, so it doesn't really make sense for me to purchase the digital certificate that would allow me to sign it.
+If you do want to make Windows run the installer
+1. Click the "More info" link directly under the warning text
+2. Click "Run anyway"

 ### Windows: Running Auto-Jimmy from the command line opens the Windows app store
 By default, Microsoft have made Windows use a fake Python executable that redirects to the app store in an effort to get you to use it to install Python.
 If you install Python 3 manually